x-square/data_analytics/24-01-advanced-data-analytics.md

 #### Analyze

-As part of the framing of their initial analysis of the client's data, it became clear the client was unfamiliar with Deloitte's product services offerings, including assets like easy-to-use Tableau dashboard tooling.
-Because of this, the client's assumptions and requests for what was possible fell far below Deloitte's actual capability.
-This represented an opportunity to not only meet, but actually exceed the client's expectations of the project.
+During the initial analysis, it became apparent that the client was unfamiliar with Deloitte's product offerings, such as the user-friendly Tableau dashboard tool.
+This led to the client underestimating what Deloitte could provide, presenting an opportunity to surpass their expectations.

-The first challenges of analysis were in understanding where the data was coming from and what each data variable meant.
-The client used non-standard naming conventions and definitions in their data, so Deloitte had to use discovering practices to learn their language to fully understand the client's data and plan for how to help them use it.
+The first challenge was understanding the data sources and meanings of each variable, as the client used non-standard naming conventions and definitions.
+Deloitte had to employ discovery techniques to grasp the client's terminology and fully comprehend their data for effective assistance.

-Deloitte found that the client's approach to tracking performance at the time was clunky and overbroad at best.
-The performance data they gathered consisted of the use of overall averages to determine value of strategic company-wide actions.
-Without specific performance data per region, the company had no simple way of tracking regional performance.
+Deloitte discovered that the client's method of tracking performance was cumbersome and lacked specificity.
+They relied on overall averages to assess company-wide actions, lacking regional performance tracking.

 As an example of the client's overbroad data tracking at the time, this was the formula they used to derive the average revenue they gained per marketing campaign: